-- Our free preliminary trademark search is done on the official database of CIPC, the registry of trademarks in South Africa.
-This is the first step to quickly assess whether your proposed trademark might be available for registration - even if your proposed trademark does not appear on the list we will send you, the results should never be used for registration purposes.
+The free trademark search A free basic trademark search is done on the official database of CIPC.
+This is the first step to quickly assess whether your proposed trademark might be available for registration.
+If your proposed trademark appears provisionally available, a comprehensive search will be done which is included in our package deals.

 - A trademark identifies the goods and / or services of the owner of the mark.
 It provides protection to the owner of the mark by ensuring exclusive rights to use it to identify goods or services, or to authorize another to use it in return for payment.